dgrtwo/stacksurveyr/README.md

 #> ..           ...     ...                    ...
 ```

-For example, we could find the most common answers with:
+For example, we could find the most common answers:

 ```r